RohanDisa/agenticformfiller/Readme.md

 pip install -r requirements.txt

-undetected-chromedriver

-selenium

-pydantic

-pydantic-ai

-pydantic-ai[groq]

 3. Add your Groq API key
-In form_engine.py, replace:
+In core.py, replace:

-python
-Copy
-Edit
 GroqProvider(api_key="<your_groq_api_key>")
 with your actual key.

 🧪 Usage
 Just run the main script:

-bash
-Copy
-Edit
 python main.py
 It will launch a browser, navigate to the form, analyze the inputs, and intelligently fill and proceed through the pages.

-📌 Notes
+📌 Collaboration
 Currently configured for ApplyWeb forms, but extensible.

 Add logic as needed in main.py to fit additional forms or field types.